michelfrometa/spring-boot-testing/README.md

-Base project to test using JUnit 5, Mockito, H2 and TestContainers
+Base project to test using JUnit 5, Mockito and TestContainers